Gkcloud5/Better-future/Process Scheduling.md

 * It picks a process from ready queue and allocate CPU to that process.
 * Other name is CPU scheduler
+* A scheduling algorithm is used to select which job is going to be dispatched for the execution.

+##### 3. Medium-term scheduler:

 *